gusl/CalibrationCurves/README.md

     smaller sample sizes due to `predict`'s refusal to extrapolate beyond the observed data.

-Future work:
-- (C) Bayesian bootstrap would enable increasing the size of each bootstrap sample,

-to weaken the prior, by amplifying the sample size
+We can imagine improving upon (B) by increasing the number of pseudo-data points at the endpoints, so that it becomes overwhelmingly unlikely for `predict`'s range to be restricted.
+To compensate for this stronger prior, one would simultaneously increase the sample size of real observations (possibly even more).
+To avoid the phenomenon of data duplication leading to undue confidence (artificially narrow CIs), we could instead use the Bayesian bootstrap.